How Scan4Safety works

 Tom Burton, Director of Finance, The Princess Alexandra Hospital NHS Trust

 With the NHS under significant financial pressure, Scan4Safety provides a solution that delivers both savings and quality improvement.
-The demonstrator sites together reported £5.6 million in savings in just the first year of implementation, while NHS Supply Chain’s pilot programme is delivering a five-to-one return on investment.
+The original Scan4Safety demonstrator sites together reported £5.6 million in savings in just the first year of implementation, while NHS Supply Chain’s pilot programme is delivering a five-to-one return on investment.

 “Scan4Safety is a pioneering initiative to bring 21st century data standards to our everyday work in the NHS.
 Initiatives such as Scan4Safety are crucial for becoming an efficient, modern teaching hospital.”